15 Dramatic Dragon Crafts for Kids

 However, when you go deeper, there are many differences as well.
 What is considered a monster to be slayed in one culture is a symbol of good fortune in another.
 Surprised?
 We’re talking about dragons!

-On the other hand, Eastern culture like the Chinese feature dragons that are more snake-like, wing-less and flame-less.
+On the other hand, Eastern culture like the Chinese features dragons that are more snake-like, wing-less, and flame-less.
 These dragons are believed to bring rainfall and prosperity and were considered the most auspicious animals.
-In fact, Jackie Chan and Bruce Lee’s Chinese names include the Chinese word for dragon!
+In fact, Jackie Chan and Bruce Lee’s Chinese names include the Chinese word for a dragon!

 Since the Chinese New Year is coming up, it seems to be an appropriate time to learn a little more about dragons in Chinese culture.
 What’s more, 16th January is ‘Appreciate a Dragon Day’ – so it’s only right that we do what the day asks of us!
 That’s why we’ve rounded up 15 of the most dramatic and colorful dragon crafts we could find, perfect for kids and parents to make at home!